remotevase/UltimateRanks/README.md

-# ColorArmour
+# UltimateRanks
-ColorArmour is a simple plugin that gives people armour when they join based on their rank.
+UltimateRanks (formally called ColorArmour in dev#1) is a simple plugin that gives people armour when they join based on their rank.
 Then, based on their rank, the armour will be a certain color.
 This is a rank and item join plugin all in one.

 People's names go with ranks, Ranks go with colored armour, on player join, the player gets armour (configured in config!)